-Jack Ciattarelli, GOP nominee, attacks N.J.
-Gov. Phil Murphy on crime, COVID-19 aftershocks
+GOP nominee Jack Ciattarelli attacks N.J.
+Gov. Phil Murphy on crime, COVID-19 fallout

 It could be an uphill battle.

 “The GOP primary was a bloodbath, and Jack emerged bruised.
-He was the more mainstream hopeful but there are strong pockets of ultra-conservative voters in Warren and Sussex counties and along the shore from Monmouth all the way down to Cape May who may just sit out the general election,” said Ross Baker, a politics professor at Rutgers University.
-“He’ll have to get his votes from the GOP pockets in Somerset and Hunterdon but the former is turning blue and the latter doesn’t have that big a population.
+He was the more mainstream hopeful, but there are strong pockets of ultraconservative voters in Warren and Sussex counties and along the shore from Monmouth all the way down to Cape May who may just sit out the general election,” said Ross Baker, a politics professor at Rutgers University.
+“He’ll have to get his votes from the GOP pockets in Somerset and Hunterdon, but the former is turning blue and the latter doesn’t have that big a population.
 It’s Phil’s to lose.”

 Some Republicans say Mr. Ciattarelli is up for the fight.

-“I think he will bring the GOP together, without a doubt,” said Pam Coles, of Fair Lawn.
+“I think he will bring the GOP together, without a doubt,” said Pam Coles of Fair Lawn.
 “I believe he’s going to win.
 I think it’s going to be through grassroots and being out there in the public, doing what he does best and really connecting with people.”

-Those connections will be key in building name recognition, something the GOP nominee appeared to lack with some of the patrons at The Fireplace.
+Those connections will be key in building name recognition, something the Republican nominee appeared to lack with some patrons at The Fireplace.

 “Never heard of him.
 What’s his last name?”
-Julie Mueller, who described her voting record as down-the-middle, said when she heard the GOP nominee was campaigning at the restaurant.
+Julie Mueller, who described her voting record as down the middle, said when she heard the Republican nominee was campaigning at the restaurant.

-Mr. Reed, the strategist, said Mr. Ciattarelli will have to gather clout and elevate the contest to draw investments from donors and the Republican Governors Association.
+Mr. Reed said Mr. Ciattarelli will have to gather clout and elevate the contest to draw investments from donors and the Republican Governors Association.

-In the meantime, Mr. Murphy is using his platform to highlight legislative efforts in Trenton while painting Mr. Ciattarelli as beholden to the Trump wing of the party.
+In the meantime, Mr. Murphy is using his platform to highlight legislative efforts in Trenton while saying Mr. Ciattarelli is beholden to the Trump wing of the Republican Party.

 The Murphy campaign slammed former U.N.
 Ambassador Nikki Haley as a “Trump lackey” after she endorsed Mr. Ciattarelli.

-“Under Gov. Murphy’s leadership, we have made so much progress on the big issues like gun safety, climate change, infrastructure, and investing in public education,” said a Murphy fundraising pitch late Thursday.
+“Under Gov. Murphy’s leadership, we have made so much progress on the big issues like gun safety, climate change, infrastructure and investing in public education,” said a Murphy fundraising pitch late Thursday.
 “Assemblyman Jack Ciattarelli wants to drag New Jersey backward.
 He’s spent the last few weeks reeling in endorsements and campaign cash from Trump allies while spouting radical right-wing talking points.”

-While Mr. Trump continues to loom over the GOP, he also is animating Democrats who remain upset about his presidency and post-election actions.
+While Mr. Trump looms over the Republican Party, he is animating Democrats who remain upset about his presidency and postelection actions.

-Laura Morris and her husband, Bob, said that’s part of the reason they’re ready to reelect Mr. Murphy.
+Laura Morris and her husband, Bob, said that is part of why they are ready to reelect Mr. Murphy.

 “He didn’t like Trump.
 Anybody who doesn’t like Trump, I like,” Mrs. Morris said.

-On the issues, Mr. Murphy recently attacked Mr. Ciattarelli for proposing an expansion of exemptions for parents who object to mandatory vaccinations of their school children.
+On the issues, Mr. Murphy has attacked Mr. Ciattarelli for proposing an expansion of exemptions for parents who object to mandatory vaccinations of their schoolchildren.

 “My wife and I vaccinate all four of our children — we’d do so again — but I respect parental rights,” Mr. Ciattarelli said.

-On the coronavirus shots, Mr. Ciattarelli said: “I’m vaccinated, and I suggest that people get vaccinated.
+On the COVID-19 shots, Mr. Ciattarelli said: “I’m vaccinated, and I suggest that people get vaccinated.
 If they don’t want to get vaccinated, I respect that choice.”

-Mr. Reed, the strategist, said he’s not sure why Mr. Murphy hasn’t taken a bigger hit for his handling of the pandemic — New Jersey saw the highest number of deaths per capita in the nation — though he knows there will “no appetite” for lockdowns moving forward.
+Mr. Reed said he is not sure why Mr. Murphy hasn’t taken a bigger hit for his handling of COVID-19.
+New Jersey has the highest number of deaths per capita in the nation, though the governor knows state residents have “no appetite” for more lockdowns.

-Some potential voters see Mr. Murphy’s management of the crisis as a strength.
-The governor put a human face on the crisis, pausing during his COVID-19 briefings to memorialize individual New Jerseyans who died from the disease.
+Some potential voters see Mr. Murphy’s management of outbreaks as a strength.
+The governor put a human face on the crisis by pausing during his COVID-19 briefings to remember individual New Jerseyans who died from the disease.

-“You know, I liked Murphy, especially during the pandemic, I think he handled the pandemic the best he could.
-Of course I’m ready for it to be over like everybody else,” said Amy Hofmann, 58, of Ramsey.
-She said she planned to vote in November but will “wait and see” who her final choice is.
+“You know, I liked Murphy, especially during the pandemic.
+I think he handled the pandemic the best he could.
+Of course, I’m ready for it to be over like everybody else,” said Amy Hofmann, 58, of Ramsey.
+She said she plans to vote in November but has not decided who her choice will be.

 Others drew a straight line between the closure of The Fireplace and the administration.